What Is a Good LTV:CAC Ratio? Benchmarks by Industry and Stage

 LTV:CAC = Customer Lifetime Value / Customer Acquisition Cost

 A ratio of 3:1 means you earn $3 for every $1 you spend to acquire a customer.
 It is the single most important unit economics metric for subscription and recurring-revenue businesses because it captures both the acquisition efficiency and the retention quality of your business in one number.
+It's also the first number investors ask about, which is why it features so heavily in my fundraising guides for founders.

 What is a good LTV:CAC ratio?

 A good LTV:CAC ratio is between 3:1 and 5:1 for most businesses.
 This is the target range where you are acquiring customers profitably while still investing aggressively enough to capture market share.
+And if your ratio is strong enough that growth funds itself, it's worth asking whether you really need an investor at all.

 Below 1:1 — Losing money on every customer